-"But why do people find it necessary to try to remove the faith of others?"Briefly, we hope to help others get beyond the confines of faith because faith is inherently irrational and destructive.
-In fact, these are the two primary prongs of the atheist's objection to religious belief (i.e., that it is both irrational and harmful).
+"But why do people find it necessary to try to remove the faith of others?"Briefly, many atheists hope to help others get beyond the confines of faith because faith is inherently irrational and destructive.
+In fact, these are the two primary prongs of my objection to religious belief (i.e., that it is both irrational and harmful).
 Faith is defined as maintaining belief in something for which there is no evidence.
 To belief in something for which there is no evidence is clearly irrational.
 Next, religious belief is maladaptive in the sense that it poses a danger to all of us.
-As important as rational thought is, it pales in comparison to the threat posed by religious belief.
 I would argue that this is the primary reason any nonbeliever cares about helping believers overcome the problem of faith.

 "What is the difference, really, between an atheist and a skeptic?"Skepticism refers to a philosophical doctrine about the need to base conclusions on evidence.
 The attitude of skepticism (i.e., that one should remain uncertain pending evidence) is one of the components of the scientific method, without which the benefits of modern science and technology would not be possible.
 The skeptic suspends judgment until evidence accumulates and then bases conclusions on the available evidence.

 Atheism is much simpler.
 From the root (a - theos), atheism is simply the absence of theistic belief.
 It is the default position from which everyone begins before they have heard of religion.
-A theist goes a step further and asserts that a god or gods exist.
+Theists go a step further and assert that a god or gods exist.
 An atheist does not accept this assertion (i.e., that a god or gods exist).
-It is incorrect to say that an atheist "denies or disbelieves" because this implies a deliberate act.
+It is incorrect to say that an atheist "denies or disbelieves" because many of us are agnostic atheists.
 Rather, the atheist simply does not accept the theistic claim.
 Thus, non-believer is a more accurate characterization than disbeliever.

 Skepticism and atheism are clearly separable and far from synonymous.
 Most atheists are skeptics, however many are not.
 I have encountered atheists who believe in a number of supernatural entities besides gods.
 Many skeptics are atheists; many more are not.